 Our most popular raw feeding FAQ.
 If your dog is healthy (no known food allergies) and you are considering a raw diet we would recommend to start with a rotational diet of Chicken, Beef and Turkey.
 We recommend a rotation of one protein for 1-2 days before introducing another option.
 However, we do provide assistance for clients when necessary to help create a meal or menu plan that meets your dog’s dietary requirements or restrictions and your food budget.
 Please contact us by phone at 519-915-9933 or through our Contact Us page.

 We offer Windsor’s largest selection of raw!
-Here’s a bit about our offering:
+Check out our online shop page for our entire awesome selection.

 Interested in something else?
 Just give us a call, we’d love to hear from you and see if we can get you what you need.

 Feeding raw is dependent on body weight.
 Use our calculator at the top of the page to calculate the amount to feed.

 Not sure how much your dog weighs?
 Come in to our store!
 We’ve got a pet scale!

 For an average active dog that is at his ideal weight, you would feed 2.5% of his body weight, for example, for an 80 lb dog you would feed 2 lbs per day.
 A good rule of thumb is 1/2 lb per 20 lbs of dog, its fairly simple.
 If your dog needs to gain weight, add 1/4 lb of per meal, if he needs to lose weight reduce by 1/4 lb per meal. these are just guidelines, some dogs with higher metabolisms may require more food, and older and less active pets may require less.
 It’s a good idea to weigh your dog every few weeks at the start of switching to a raw diet to ensure they are getting sufficient nutrition.
 We now have weight scales, so no need to go to the vet!